hucki/grouptripper/README.md

 1. set `DB_LOCAL=false` in `/server/.env`
 2. set `DB_URI_PROTOCOL`, `DB_URI_HOST`  and `DB_URI_PARAMS` in `/server/.env` as shown in the example file

-**Hint:** For debugging and/or development purposes, you can set up ddatabases both locally and remotely and switch between them by setting `DB_LOCAL` to true or false
+**Hint:** For debugging and/or development purposes, you can set up databases both locally and remotely and switch between them by setting `DB_LOCAL` to true or false

 #### Mail provider
 - add `EMAIL_USER` and `EMAIL_PASSWORD` to `/server/.env`